 When the console starts, a row is inserted containing the hostname and port of the master.
 On startup, if a row matches these values, the console does not start.
 If you use the --force option, the row is deleted.

-When running the utility using the --daemon=nodetach option, the --pidfile option can be omitted and is ignored if used in this context.
+When running the utility using the --daemon=nodetach option, the --pidfile option can be omitted.
+It is ignored if used.

 When using the external scripts, the following parameters are passed in the order shown.